MillionConcepts/pdr/supported_datasets.md

     - ER: RDR, SUMM, and level 2 products
     - MAG: SUMM, and level 2, 3, and 4 products
 - LRO
-  - CRaTER CDR and DDR
+  - CRaTER EDR secondary science and housekeeping tables, CDR, and DDR
   - DIVINER
     - EDR and RDR tables
     - L2 and L3 GDR images/backplanes